Submitty/submitty.github.io/_docs/developer/ms_phd_students/MS_2021_Hector_Rodriguez.md

 3. Pick the oldest one, mark it as being graded, and send it to the worker.
 4. Unlock the autograding queue directory.
 5. Wait for the current submission to finish grading.
-6. Retreive the current submission’s results and save them.
+6. Retrieve the current submission’s results and save them.
 7. Return to Step 1.

 Although this works, this has the potential issue of bottlenecking very easily